 To ensure the UE initiates tracking area update procedure when it moves to and from an MME that supports 15 EPS bearers per UE as defined in clause 4.12 to an MME that does not support 15 EPS bearers per MME and vice versa, the MME shall allocate a Tracking Area Identity list that provides homogenous support for 15 EPS bearers per UE.

-Other features (e.g. User Plane CIoT EPS Optimisation, Supporting up to 15 EPS bearers per UE) may require the MME to adapt how it creates the "list" of TAIs.
+Other features (e.g. User Plane CIoT EPS Optimisation, Supporting up to 15 EPS bearers per UE, satellite access for Cellular IoT) may require the MME to adapt how it creates the "list" of TAIs.

 NOTE: This TAI list functionality is different to the SGSN behaviour in GERAN and UTRAN systems.
 In GERAN/UTRAN the UE is only registered in one Routeing Area at a time.